Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Scaling Up Bayesian UQ with Neural Networks

-Note, we can combine the emulation to further reduce the computation.
+Now we are ready to combine emulation with dimension reduction to further improve the computation efficiency.
 The resulting approximate MCMC algorithms in the latent space involve potential function and its derivative, denoted as $\Phi^e_r(u_L)$ and $D\Phi^e_r(u_L)$ respectively, which are defined by replacing $\Phi$ with $\Phi^e$ in Equation \eqref{eq:potential_lat}.